 About the Book

-A handsome new retrospective on one of BC’s most beloved artists that unveils, for the first time, photographs, sketches, and ephemera from the artist’s estate.
+Now available in paperback, this handsome retrospective on one of BC’s most beloved artists unveils photographs, sketches, and ephemera from the artist’s estate.

 The reputation of E. J. Hughes in British Columbia is second only to that of Emily Carr.
 His paintings, collected by every major gallery in our country, fetch more than $1 million at auction.
 Yet Hughes lived a notoriously private life.